cloudify-cosmo/docl/README.md

 To create an manager image from the currently installed manager.
 This step is required for mounting user code on manager containers.

-You can pass the optional `--prepare-agent` flag to the `save-image` command if you intend to make changes that apply to agent packages as well.
-This will prepare the manager image so that other commands can later easily build agent packages based on recent code.

 ### `docl run`

 To start a new manager container based on the last image created using `save-image` run